kykrueger/openbis/openbis_knime/developer-readme.txt

 1. There are three Eclipse projects which belong together: openbis_knime, openbis_knime.feature and openbis_knime.update-site
-   All three have to be checked out (they won't compile properly until KNIME plugin-in is installed).
+   All three have to be checked out (they won't compile properly until KNIME plug-in is installed).
 2. In addition the KNIME Node Development Tools plug-in has to be installed.
    The update site is http://www.knime.org/update/3.1/